shubhpreetk2303/Induction-program-3/README.md

 The event took place in the college auditorium and featured a series of insightful and value-driven sessions, thoughtfully curated to instill a strong academic and ethical foundation in the first-year students.

-🌟 Highlights of the Day
-🎤 Chief Guest Address by **Sardar Gurcharan Singh Grewal**

-The highlight of the day was the inspiring keynote delivered by:

-**👤 Sardar Gurcharan Singh Grewal**

-Member, Shiromani Gurdwara Parbandhak Committee (SGPC)

-Eminent member, Nankana Sahib Education Trust

-His powerful words served as a motivational beacon for students, urging them to:

-Stay grounded in moral values

-Pursue excellence with integrity and dedication

-Maintain a balance between spirituality, character, and academic ambition

-🗣️ “Success means nothing if it comes at the cost of your ethics.” – Sardar G.S.
-Grewal

 **🧪 Live Experiments with Dr. Jaswinder Singh**